mobina1380/NeuralNetworkProject/README.md

-# Speech Emotion Recognition using Shemo Dataset
+# Emotion Recognition In Persian Speech Using Deep Neural Networks

 This project focuses on recognizing emotions from speech by leveraging both acoustic features and textual features extracted from audio data.
 The Shemo dataset is used to train and evaluate our models.